 Urine benzodiazepine screening is used to detect drug use in this group of drugs.

-Physiological actions: Reduced libido, erectile dysfunction, hypotension, respiratory depression, nausea, lack of coordination, impaired driving skills, blurred vision, increased seizures in seizures.
+Physiological actions: Reduced libido, erectile dysfunction, hypotension, respiratory depression, nausea, lack of coordination, impaired driving skills, blurred vision, increased seizures in epileptic patients.

 Psychological actions: Drowsiness, dizziness, decreased alertness and concentration, depression, withdrawal inhibition, changes in appetite, confusion, euphoria, nightmares, aggression, violence, impulsivity, irritability, amnesia, IQ reduction.